krathalan/wtwitch/README.md

 $ sudo apt install streamlink
 ```

-Afterwards, download the script manually like any distro other than Arch.
+Afterwards, clone the repo or download the script manually like any distro other than Arch.

 ### Any distro
 Clone the repository (recommended): `git clone https://git.sr.ht/~krathalan/wtwitch`